Tom Bloxham (footballer, born 2003)

-Thomas Stanley Bloxham (born 1 November 2003) is an English professional footballer who plays as a forward for club Blackpool.
+Thomas Stanley Bloxham (born 1 November 2003) is an English professional footballer who plays as a forward for Blackpool.

 Early and personal life

 Bloxham was born in Leicester, England.
 Growing up, he attended Leysland High School and Oswestry School.
 He played football for the school whilst attending.

 Career

 Bloxham is a youth product of Leicester City from the ages of 8 to 14, and had a stint with his local club Aylestone Park before signing with Shrewsbury Town's youth academy.
 He made his professional debut in a 1–0 EFL League One loss to Lincoln City on 27 April 2021.
 He scored his first senior goal for the club on 28 August 2021, scoring a 59th-minute equaliser in a 2–1 win at home to Gillingham, the club's first league goal of the season.
 On 20 July 2023, Bloxham joined League Two side Morecambe on a season-long loan deal.
-In January 2025, Bloxhom joined League One side Blackpool for an undisclosed fee, signing a three-and-a-half year deal.
+In January 2025, Bloxham joined League One side Blackpool for an undisclosed fee, signing a three-and-a-half year deal.